 1. BUY TICKETS THROUGH THE BOX OFFICE – HEAR US OUT

 If you’re willing to pay full price (or splurge), there are tickets available for purchase at the box office or online for upcoming performances.
-For online purchase, stick with official ticketing websites like Ticketmaster and Ticketmaster Plus.
+For online purchase, stick with official ticketing websites like Ticketmaster.
 (In fact, the official Hamilton site hosts a disclaimer that purchasing tickets from other sources “runs a high risk of receiving fraudulent tickets.”)

 Before you sigh that it will take too long: You may not have to wait months to see the show.
 Official re-sale tickets are often available through Ticketmaster’s re-sale program for same-day performance—or in advance, but not too far off.